dragos-tudor/backend-security/README.md

 ### Processes
 - there are 2 different security processes: *local authentication* and *remote authentication*.
-- even *OAuth2* is an authorization protocol the process is named *remote authentication* because when succedded the authenticated principal is signed in.
-- *local authentication process* [cookie/bearer token]:
+- *local authentication process* [cookie]:
   - each request [when use authentication middlware] call *authentication func* [eg. *AuthenticateCookie*].
 Based on authorization result the middleware set *HttpContext.User* prop.
   - then each request [when use authentication middlware] call *authorization func* [eg. *Authorize*].
 Based on authorization policies result is decided if the request is allowed, unauthenticated/challenged or unauthorized/forbidden.
   - signin/signout funcs are used on specific endpoints/controller actions implememted by devs.
-- *remote authentication process* [oauth]:
+- *remote authentication process* [OAuth2 protocol]:
   - when called, the *challenge endpoint* [eg. registered with *MapFacebook*] build and send an authorization request to authorization server.
   - after processing the authorization request the authorization server redirect response to *callback endpoint* [eg. registered with *MapFacebook*].
-That endpoint receive authorization server response and call *callback func* [eg. *ChallengeFacebook*].
+That endpoint receive authorization server response and call *callback func* [eg. *CallbackFacebook*, *AuthorizeCallbackOAuth*].
 The *callback func* has 2 steps:
     - authentication: *AuthenticateOAuth* oauth authentication func has 3 substeps:
       * *PostAuthorization* - validate the authorization code and the request from the authorization server [local].
       * *ExchangeCodeForTokens* - exchange with the authorization server the authorization code for the access [and refresh] tokens [remote].